adrianN/adrianN.github.io/markdown/linear_optimization/polyhedra.markdown

 </div>

 The constraints define the edges of polyhedron.
 If a point is on an edge that constraint is active.
-Intuitively it must be a corner if it lies on the intersection of $n$ edges.
+Intuitively the point must be a corner if it lies on the intersection of $n$ edges.

 <div class="block"> **Def** Let $P\in \text{R}^n$ be a polyhedron in